MicrosoftDocs/customer-insights/ci-docs/consent-management/set-consent-rules.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 Define how customer data is used based on a customer's consent preferences.
 You can choose to include or exclude customer data from business activities that involve usage of customer data.
-For example, you can exclude customers form your product announcements if the they haven't given consent for marketing emails.
+For example, you can exclude customers from your product announcements if they haven't given consent for marketing emails.

 ## Start the consent rules process

-You have to [import consent data](import-consent-data.md) before your configure consent rules.
+First, [import consent data](import-consent-data.md) before your configure consent rules.

 Once consent data is in the system, go to the **Consent** page in the Consent Center and select **Set rules**.